 Two generalized GUI tools in particular work with a large variety of netCDF and HDF products: Panoply [91] and HDFView [28].
 Thus, these are recommended for at least minimal testing of data products before their release to users.
 Appendix C provides illustrations of these tools.
-In addition, it Data Product Development Guide for Data Producers is helpful to test with tools that are in wide use by the target community for a data product, such as GIS tools for land processes products.
+In addition, it is helpful to test with tools that are in wide use by the target community for a data product, such as GIS tools for land processes products.
 Some of these tools are shown in Table 5.
 This table provides representative examples of data analysis tools, and is intended to spark a discussion of what tools the target community(communities) is(are) using.